thezettascale/KAEM/README.md

-# T-KAM
+# KAEM

-T-KAM is a generative model presented [here](https://www.arxiv.org/abs/2506.14167).
+KAEM is a generative model presented [here](https://www.arxiv.org/abs/2506.14167).

 ## Brief:

-The Thermodynamic Kolmogorov-Arnold Model (T-KAM) is a latent variable model that pairs univariate, energy-based priors with a flexible generator for different data modalities.
+The Kolmogorov-Arnold Energy Model (KAEM) is a latent variable model that pairs univariate, energy-based priors with a flexible generator for different data modalities.

 It's been designed to prioritise training stability, inference speed, and interpretability.
 It can work without an encoder, score-based approximations, and even MCMC (depending on the dataset).